imahdio/CSS-Essential-Training/04-Typography/README.md

 ></table>
 >
 >![shorthand-longhand](https://user-images.githubusercontent.com/64577273/151306956-da54d182-d36f-48f6-82f0-c606a3f65ed2.jpg)
->-the `text-align` property can be used to align content within a block element.You can add it to the HTML element itself, or set the property in the parent element, so the style can be inherited.
+>-the `text-align` property can be used to align content within a block element.
+You can add it to the HTML element itself, or set the property in the parent element, so the style can be inherited.
 -`line-height` property sets the amount of space between the lines of the content.
 It can be used with length values(e.g. px, rem), unitless numeric values, or percentages.
 >-experiment with [this example](https://codepen.io/christinatruong/pen/YggdKN?editors=1100):
 >1. center align the `<h1>` heading using `h1` selector.
 Notice: this only works for `block` elements, not `inline` or `inline-block` elements, unless you use the `display` property to change the behavior.
 >2. add `text-align` to the `header` selector and set it to `right`, `center`, `left` or `justify`. all the nested elements will inherit this style, including images, blocks, and inline elements.
 **Notice:** `justify` add spacing between the words to evenly space the text to the left and right of the containing element. this style is usually used for text displayed in narrower columns.
 But it can be hard to read for wider blocks of text.
 >3. add `line-height` property. cons of absolute values is problem of no space or overlapping between the lines when font-size vary.
-So, to be more flexible to changes, use a relative unit, such as a percentage or uniyless values.
+So, to be more flexible to changes, use a relative unit, such as a percentage or unitless values.
 **Notice:** if I set this value to 150%, it will always be 150% of whatever the font-size is. if I set this value to 1.5, it will also be one and a half times the size of the font size.

 evenly-covering or affecting all parts of something equally [Great definition](https://www.mathsisfun.com/definitions/divide-evenly.html)